 Nityananda took Mahasamadhi (a conscious exit from this earthly life) in 1961 at the age of 65.
 Naturally assuming a thinner physical form in preparation for his journey, this sculpture shows Nityananda filled with bliss, showering blessings and sweet love all around.
 Without knowing anything about the origins of this work, the sculpture was affectionately named ‘The Old Healer’ by workers at the foundry.

 Height: 9" Shipping weight: 14 lbs.

-Inspired by an early photograph of Nityananda in his teens, this sculpture shows the young yogi garlanded and sitting in meditation during the transition time from a boy named Ram...
+Inspired by an early photograph of Bhagavan Nityananda as a young man, this sculpture shows him garlanded and sitting in meditation after the transition from an illuminated boy named Ram into...

 Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda, sometimes referred to as the 'Lion of Ganeshpuri.'
 ‘Raj’ means ‘royal,’ and Muktananda exuded...

 Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a human manifestation of the Divine.
 He is considered to be a Siddha, a Perfect Being.
 A...